OPCFoundation/UA-CloudCommander/README.md

 # UA Cloud Commander

-A cross-platform OPC UA cloud command & control reference implementation leveraging MQTT.
+A cross-platform OPC UA cloud command & control reference implementation leveraging MQTT and Kafka.
 It runs in a Docker container and executing commands, reads and writes on on-prem OPC UA servers from the cloud.

 ## Configuration

 The following environment variables are REQUIRED:

-* MQTT_BROKERNAME - (required) MQTT broker name to connect to
+* BROKERNAME - (required) broker name to connect to
-* MQTT_CLIENTNAME - (required) MQTT client name, for example the device ID UA Cloud Commander is running on.
+* CLIENTNAME - (required) client name, for example the device ID UA Cloud Commander is running on.
 If running as an Azure IoT Edge module, this is `<deviceID>/<moduleID>`
-* MQTT_TOPIC - (required) Topic to subscribe to in the syntax `<YourTopicName>/#`. `Read`, `Write` and `Command` must be sub-topics of this topic.
+* TOPIC - (required) Topic to subscribe to in the syntax `<YourTopicName>/#`. `Read`, `Write` and `Command` must be sub-topics of this topic.
 For IoT Hub, the topic is `$iothub/methods/POST/#`
-* MQTT_RESPONSE_TOPIC - (required) Topic to send responses to, for IoT Hub, this is `$iothub/methods/res/`
+* RESPONSE_TOPIC - (required) Topic to send responses to, for IoT Hub, this is `$iothub/methods/res/`
-* MQTT_USERNAME - (required) Username for the MQTT broker, for IoT Hub, this is `<brokername>/<clientname>/?api-version=2018-06-30`
+* USERNAME - (required) Username for the broker, for IoT Hub, this is `<brokername>/<clientname>/?api-version=2018-06-30`
-* MQTT_PASSWORD - (required) Password for the MQTT broker, for IoT Hub, this is the shared primary key of the client
+* PASSWORD - (required) Password for the broker, for IoT Hub, this is the shared primary key of the client

 The following environment variables are optional: